vovan-/cyclist-datafiled-garmin/README.md

 # CyclistChartsField

-Cyclist charts data filed for Garmin Connect IQ store.
+CyclistChartsField Data Filed for Garmin Connect IQ store.
-This is a free complex data field for the Fenix 3 watch that shows multiple values and some charts on a single field.
+This is a free complex Data Field for the Fenix 3 watch that shows multiple values and two charts on a single field.
-CyclistChartsField is open source and its code resides at github: https://github.com/vovan-/cyclist-datafiled-garmin
+CyclistChartsField is open source, its code can be found on github: https://github.com/vovan-/cyclist-datafiled-garmin

-The datafield is based on two other datafileds.
-Special thanks for developers of the following datafileds: https://apps.garmin.com/en-US/apps/aacfc2de-b61e-40cc-a83d-52f46f9d263d https://apps.garmin.com/en-US/apps/dc4c99a1-0886-42f5-8605-f952956e715b
+The Data Field is based on two other Data Fields.
+Special thanks for developers of the following ConnectIQ projects: https://apps.garmin.com/en-US/apps/aacfc2de-b61e-40cc-a83d-52f46f9d263d https://apps.garmin.com/en-US/apps/dc4c99a1-0886-42f5-8605-f952956e715b